ductsoup/Raspberry-Pi-IoT-Water-Quality-Controller/README.md

 # Raspberry Pi IoT Water Quality Controller
 A Raspberry Pi based controller that can be used for water treatment systems, hydroponics, aeroponics, aquaponics, reef tanks and similar applications.

 The inspiration came from [reef-pi](https://github.com/reef-pi/reef-pi).
 There's a great write up on that project over at [Adafruit](https://learn.adafruit.com/search?q=reef-pi).

-This is simply a variation on the same theme that's better suited to what I'm doing.
+This is simply a variation on the same theme that's better suited to what I'm doing coded in Python.

 * Interface with MQTT, MODBUS TCP and other protocols
 * Interface with I2C sensors (RTD, PH, EC, DO)